 Part B explains the most frequent and important acts in California law that a notary public may perform.
 Please note, a notary public only can use the notary public's seal for purposes described in the California Government Code and only can use the title "notary public" to render notarial services.
 (California Government Code section 8207.)
 A notary public must refuse to perform any notarial act that is not described in California law.
 For example, a notary public is prohibited from using the official seal and title "notary public" either on documents that are not described in California law or without the required notarial wording.
-(California Government Code sections 8202, 8205 and 8207; California Civil Code section 1189).)
+(California Government Code section 1189).)
 Doing either of these prohibited acts may cause the notary public's commission to be revoked or suspended or application denied.